Murder of Rashawn Brazell: Discovery of body

-On February 18, two bags full of body parts were found on the tracks near the Nostrand Avenue station, and the parts were positively identified through fingerprints as being Rashawn Brazell.
-An arm and leg, also identified as Brazell's, were found in a recycling plant in Greenpoint, Brooklyn.
+On February 17 a male torso, legs and one arm were found by transit workers inside of double-bagged blue and black trash bags in an A line subway tunnel between the Nostrand Avenue and Franklin Avenue stations.
+The bags had been left between the southbound tracks and the tunnel wall, near an emergency exit with two flights of stairs leading to the street above.
+A black and beige, “Rooster” tool bag with the victim’s blood on the tools inside was found a few feet away.
+This bag was one of only 15 made as prototypes and sold exclusively to the Metropolitan Transportation Authority in 2001, which, taken together with the location of the remains, led police to believe that the culprit was someone highly familiar with the subway tunnels.
+Fingerprinting positively identified the remains as Rashawn Brazell.
+On February 23 and 24 an arm and hand, also identified as Brazell's, were found inside of double-bagged blue and black trash bags at the Humboldt Street recycling plant in Greenpoint, Brooklyn.

-His head was never found.
+Rashawn's head was never found.
 The New York City Police Department searched around the country for clues; America's Most Wanted profiled the case and ran the segment several times.

 Investigation and aftermath

 A break in the case came in 2017.
-The police arrested Kwauhuru Govan, Brazell's cousin and former neighbor, who had a criminal history predating 2005; he had since moved to Florida and was imprisoned there in 2014 on an armed robbery conviction.
+The police arrested Kwauhuru Govan, Brazell's cousin and former neighbor, who had a criminal history predating 2005.
+He had since moved to Florida and was imprisoned there in 2014 on an armed robbery conviction.
 Govan was charged with Brazell's murder.
 After DNA linked him to another unsolved Brooklyn homicide, he was extradited to New York and charged with the killing of Sharabia Thomas.
 Govan was convicted of Thomas' murder in 2018.
 Detectives who asked Govan about the Brazell case claim that he made false and evasive statements.
 They charged him with the crime on that basis and other evidence, and they suspect he might be a serial killer.